 The Freddie Mercury Glittery Diamond Funko POP!
 Vinyl continues the POP!
 Rocks collection and is the 97th of the series.

 As a Queen fan, I certainly grabbed the opportunity to obtain the original 6 POP!
-Vinyl figures soon after their release.
-The POP! figures, part of the Funko brand, are certainly a massive business, with many characters and iconic stars already available in the various range of collections.
-Pricing depends on the retailer, but expect a retail price between £10 to £20.
+Vinyl figures soon after their release and built up my collection since.
+The POP! figures, part of the Funko brand, are a massive business, with many characters and iconic stars already available in the range of collections.

 How About You?